The walk starts in the centre of Loanhead, just south of Edinburgh.

 For a better walk, just past the viaduct you will see a pathway to your right.
 Take this path and follow it through the woods and along the top of the Kill burn, right along until you come to a broader path which runs past a walled garden.
 Just before the garden you will see the remains of an old ice house on your right.
 The field on the other side of the Kill Burn is Shinbanes Field, mentioned in the history below

-Turn right at the trackway, and follow it up through the narrow strip of woods until you come to a roadway.
+Turn left at the trackway, and follow it up through the narrow strip of woods until you come to a roadway.
 This brings you out at Mountmarle farm, which is the Midlothian Animal Breeding Research Centre.
 On the corner here you will see a monument dedicated to the battle of Roslin.
 Turn left and follow the road through the farm, until you see an entrance that takes you back onto the railway walk.
 Turn up here and follow the old railway line back to your car.

 You have a lot of other options for walks in this area.
 If you take a right path before the viaduct, this takes you through the Bilston Glen colliery site, where there are numerous paths round and over the old soil heaps.
 Some of these paths eventually join up with the route above.